Reading and Communication

 Pre Formal Informal Semi Formal Formal

-All learners make sufficient progress appropriate to their level and develop a love of reading/stories.
+All learners make good progress appropriate to their level and develop a love of reading/stories.

 Pupils will be engaged in meaningful and relevant learning experiences to enhance their opportunities to develop communication/reading skills.